arvenjadeaguilar/cellagri-cms/src/pages/companies/2018-06-24-kiran-meats.md

   Kiran Meats is a new startup that is using cellular agriculture to change meat as we know it.
-Founded by Robert Yaman and Amir Shahein, Kiran Meats is exploring how cellular agriculture can make different types of meat products that could not be made before using conventional meat.
+Founded by Robert Yaman and Amir Shahein, Kiran Meats is exploring how cellular agriculture can make different types of meat products that could not be made using conventional meat.
 ---